arpit1605/Automatic-SDLC-WebApp/README.md

 create_ec2_instance()

-Deploy the web application onto the EC2 instance: You can use SSH to connect to the instance and deploy your application manually or automate it using a script.
+Deploy the web application onto the EC2 instance:

 2. Load Balancing with ELB